 <Impartial Witness>

-Provide the person providing consent with copies of the signed and dated documents.
+Provide the person providing consent with a copy of the consent and HIPAA Authorization (if applicable).

+If an NIH-funded or an FDA-regulated study, the copy of the consent provided to the person providing consent must be signed and dated as well.

 This may be accomplished either by making a photocopy or by having individuals sign and date two copies.